This post may contain affiliate links, click here to learn more.

 Another microscopical feature is that the bacteria usually aggregate in grape-like clusters on the slide.

 SA is a facultative anaerobic bacteria that are easily cultivated on a bouillon medium, as well as on normal agar and blood agar medium.

 On agar medium, SA forms 2-3 mm wide circular, yellow colonies.
-The yellow colour comes from their synthesis of a yellow/golden non-diffusible pigment, which stains the colonies.
-Hence its name aureus, which means golden in latin.
+The yellow color comes from their synthesis of a yellow/golden non-diffusible pigment, which stains the colonies.
+Hence its name aureus, which means golden in Latin.

-On blood agars the colonies also express their characteristic yellow/golden pigment as well as extensive beta-haemolysis, which results in the otherwise red medium to become more or less transparent around the colonies.
+On blood agar, the colonies also express their characteristic yellow/golden pigment as well as extensive beta-hemolysis, which results in the otherwise red medium becoming more or less transparent around the colonies.

 Finally, SA is able to survive and grow in high salt concentrations, therefore, cultivation with ~7.5 NaCl can be used as an effective selective cultivation method.

-Staphylococcus Aureus is both catalase and coagulase positive, which represents 2 of its biochemical features.
-However, SA express 2 types of coagulases, the exo-and endocoagulase
+Staphylococcus Aureus is both catalase and coagulase-positive, which represents 2 of its biochemical features.
+However, SA expresses 2 types of coagulases, the exo-and endocoagulase.

-The endocoagulase (also called clumping factor) is a coagulase enzyme present on their surface which can also convert fibrinogen to fibrin, causing blood clotting
+The endocoagulase (also called clumping factor) is a coagulase enzyme present on its surface which can also convert fibrinogen to fibrin, causing blood clotting.

 Both coagulases help the bacteria form a fibrin coat around it which can help it evade detection by the immune system.